Medicaid Asset Protection Trust

 - Are concerned about preserving assets for your spouse or other family members.

-Think they may require Medicaid benefits for long-term nursing home care in the future, even if their current health is not an issue.
+- May require Medicaid benefits for long-term nursing home care in the future, even if current health is not an issue.

-Have not obtained long-term care insurance or taken other steps to cover long-term nursing care costs.
+- Do not have long-term care insurance, or have not taken any other steps to cover long-term care nursing costs.

-The bottom line: Properly managed and funded after five years, all of the principal will be deemed an unavailable asset for Medicaid purposes and will be preserved for your family.
+A Medicaid Asset Protection Trust is an irrevocable trust.
+Properly managed and funded, after five years, all of the principal will be deemed an unavailable asset if you apply for Medicaid, and will be preserved for your family.

-The principal generally stays in the trust until the death of the trustor, at which time the trust assets pass directly to the heirs, without the expense and delay of probate.
+The principal generally stays in the trust until your death, at which point the trust assets pass directly to your heirs, without the expense and delays of probate

-The applicant and spouse need not put everything they own into the Irrevocable Trust.
-We generally recommend putting in certain assets, such as liquid assets which are subject to capital gains and are drawing interest anyway.
-The trustor can keep as much of his assets as he desires outside the trust as is needed to maintain his financial independence.
-Any assets left outside the trust, however, should always be held jointly or in a separate living revocable trust or jointly with someone else, in order to avoid probate.
+You do not need to put everything you own into a Medicaid Asset Protection Trust.
+Our Florida Elder Law Attorneys generally recommend putting in only certain assets, such as liquid assets which are subject to capital gains and are drawing interest.
+As Trustor, you can keep as much of your assets as you wish outside the trust, in order to maintain your financial independence.
+Any assets that rmain outside the trust, however, should be held jointly or in a separate living trust (revocable Trust) in order to avoid Probate.